Robin0265/Yuanshao-CV/portfolio_draft.md

 - The current `OSL` software library is biased with a specific hardware provider `Dephy`.

-- A user-friendly, generalized version of the software library is needed so that it is neutral to any hardware provider instead of biased, to provide an opportunity of [low-cost alternatives / Open-Source / collaborations].
+- A user-friendly, generalized version of the software library is needed so that it is neutral to any hardware provider instead of biased, to provide an opportunity for [low-cost alternatives / Open-Source/collaborations].

 ## Research Questions / Objectives

-1. A generalized, user-friendly version of `OSL` library that is neutral to various hardware alternatives.
+1. A generalized, user-friendly version of the `OSL` library that is neutral to various hardware alternatives.

-2. BLDC motor controller alternative with [performance evaluation / test], for user reference.
+2. BLDC motor controller alternative with [performance evaluation/test], for user reference.

 ## Results / Outcomes